apache/sling-site/src/main/jbake/content/documentation/bundles/manipulating-content-the-slingpostservlet-servlets-post.md

-This simple form will set the `title` and `text` properties on a node at `/some/new/content`.
-If this node does not exist it is just created otherwise the existing content would be modified.
+This simple form will set the `title` and `text` properties on a resource at `/some/new/content`.
+If this resource does not exist it is just created otherwise the existing content would be modified.

 Similarly, you can do this using the `curl` command line tool:

     $ curl -Ftitle="some title text" -Ftext="some body text content" http://host/some/new/content

-You might want to use a specific JCR node type for a newly created node.
-This is possible by simply setting a `jcr:primaryType` property on the request, e.g.
+You might want to set a specific Sling resource type using the `sling:resourceType` property:

+    $ curl -F"sling:resourceType=sling:sample" -Ftitle="some title text" \
+        -Ftext="some body text content" http://host/some/new/content

+If you deal with a JCR repository you might want to set the node type (however using Sling resource type is the preferred way):

     $ curl -F"jcr:primaryType=nt:unstructured" -Ftitle="some title text" \
         -Ftext="some body text content" http://host/some/new/content

-Similarly, you may assign JCR mixin node types using the `jcr:mixinTypes` property and a Sling resource type using the `sling:resourceType` property.
-For example:
+Similarly, you may assign JCR mixin node types using the `jcr:mixinTypes` property.

-    $ curl -F"sling:resourceType=sling:sample" -Ftitle="some title text" \
-        -Ftext="some body text content" http://host/some/new/content

 ## Preface: multipart/form-data POSTs